prebid/prebid.github.io/adops/step-by-step.md

     </script>

+{% capture sendAllBidsAlert %}
+If you're using the `Send All Bids` scenario where every bidder has a separate order, the creative and targeting will be different.
+Please see [the Send All Bids](/adops/send-all-bids-adops.html) page for details.
+{% endcapture %}

+{% include alerts/alert_important.html content=sendAllBidsAlert %}

 ![New creative]({{ site.github.url }}/assets/images/demo-setup/new-creative.png){: .pb-lg-img :}

 Make sure the creative size is set to 1x1.
 This allows us to set up size override, which allows this creative to serve on all inventory sizes.